sadegh1404/fastapi-blueprint/README.md

 ## Acknowledgments

-FastAPI CLI is inspired by the simplicity and scalability of FastAPI itself.
+FastAPI Blueprint is inspired by the simplicity and scalability of FastAPI itself.
 Thanks to the FastAPI community for building such an amazing framework!